-- What specific problem(s) were you looking to solve before signing up for our SaaS?
+- What specific problem(s) were you looking to solve before signing up for our software?

-This helps you to identify some keywords that someone who wants to search for your SaaS is looking for.
+This helps you identify keywords that someone who wants to search for your SaaS is looking for.

 - If you were to describe our software to a friend who knows nothing about us, what would you tell them?

-This helps you know exactly the language of your audience and prospects.
-That way, you can know the terms that they search for that you might never have thought of.
+This helps you know the language of your audience and prospects.
+That way, you can understand the terms they search for that you might never have thought of.

-- If you didn’t stumble on our SaaS, which other solution(s) out there will you opt for?
+- If you didn’t stumble on our SaaS, which other solution(s) will you opt for?

-This question will help you know who your competitors are according to your customers.
+This question will help you know your top competitors according to your customers.

-- What are the top 3-5 things that you love most about our product?
+- What are the top 3-5 things you love most about our product?

-This helps you to know the features and use cases of your product that you should create more content for.
+This helps you know your product’s features and use cases that you should create more content for.

-If you’re a SaaS founder, I highly recommend that you should join communities where your target audience hangs out.
+If you’re a SaaS founder, join communities where your target audience hangs out.

 This could be a Facebook group, Slack community, and so on.

-For example, if your software helps content marketers, then you join niche communities for content marketers.
+For example, if your software helps content marketers, then join niche communities for content marketers.

-From discussions there, you can know exactly how your prospect thinks, and the solutions they’re comparing you against.
+You can know exactly how your prospect thinks and the solutions they compare you against from these interactions.

 Here is an example from a thread in a Slack community for content marketers.

-From here, you can see that content marketers are comparing Frase to other solutions like Clearscope and Topic.
+As you can see, content marketers are comparing Frase to other solutions like Clearscope and Topic.

-Also, you can know from this discussion the exact pain points that content marketers want to solve using these products.
+Also, from this discussion, you can identify the exact pain points that content marketers want to solve using these products.

-For most pain point keywords, especially comparison pages, you’ll most likely not get the information you need using keyword tools.
+For most pain point keywords, especially comparison posts and pages, you’ll most likely not get the information you need using keyword tools.